AeroSteveO/ESP-Projects/wordclock/README.md

  * GPIO 17 (A0) -> Analog Light Sensor Input
  * GPIO 4 (D2) -> Real time clock SDA
  * GPIO 5 (D1) -> Real time clock SCL
+ * Make sure to run a positive and negative line directly from your input power to the front and rear of the LED strip.
+At full brightness, the last lights in the strip can end up with skewed colors due to voltage drop accross the entire length if there isn't a second power connection to the strip.

 # To Do:
 - ~~add a color selection option through HASS to control clock face color~~